This document is only valid for the day on which it is accessed. Please read our disclaimer.

 Co-morbidities, particularly immune suppression, chronic lung disease and morbid obesity, are risk factors for more serious disease.

-Long term aspirin therapy is a risk factor for Reye's syndrome with influenza.
+Contracting influenza while on long term aspirin therapy is a risk factor for Reye's syndrome

 Emergency Department Assessment